-Zoe Morgan, Group Manager - Corporate Parenting
+Full Name: Mick McCarthy, Group Manager, Corporate Parenting

-zoe.morgan@walsall.gov.uk

-The current pic ture of NEET's in Walsall

-1.0 Introduction
+mick.mccarthy@walsall.gov.uk

-1.1 population on aver universities and co participation plans we are far from ge higher education, to society have the b significantly poorer educational and life outcomes than the general age, and are underrepresented in higher education.
-All lleges must now consider care leavers in their access and in order to encourage and support them into higher education but thing this right.
-With only 6% of care leavers nationally going into he need to ensure that the most vulnerable young people in est possible chance at success and as such a number of initiatives rder to try and bridge this vast divide.

-leavers have not b would make them outcomes in all are s to training and employment opportunities, many of our care een afforded the stability that allows them to gain the skills that more employable within the job market.
-This often leads to poor as of their lives including maintaining suitable accommodation, ty, mental health issues and involvement in criminality.

-1.2 of factors that should be considered when assessing the young to access Employment Education and Training which includes:

-their current the aspiration the planning settled place stable foste the personal erson's wishes and feelings circumstances i.e accommodation and support network ons of carers/corporate parents g and support that is offered prior to them prior to reaching 16 i.e. ements as most of our young people that entre university are from placements.
-I characteristics and ability of the young person tanding of the support on offer to them

-1.3 between 17-24 are EET figure (those ently have 290 Care Leavers of which 97 young people aged not in Education, Training or Employment.
-This means that our hat are in education, employment and training) currently sits at ET at 33.3%.
-(Please refer to appendix 1).
+The current picture in Walsall 1.0 Introdu ction 1.1 Care leavers have poorer educational and life outcomes than the general population on average, and are underrepresented in higher education.
+All universities and colleges must now consider care leavers in their access and participation plans in order to encourage and support them into higher education but we are far from getting this right.
+With only 6% of care leavers nationally (and from Walsall) going into higher education, the need to ensure that our young people have the best possible chance at success and as such a number of initiatives have emerged in order to try and bridge this divide.
+Likewise, in regards to training and employment opportunities, many of our care leavers have not been afforded the stability that allows them to gain the skills that would make them more employable within the job market.
+This often leads to poor outcomes in all areas of their lives including maintaining suitable accommodation, experiencing poverty, mental health issues and involvement in criminality.
+1.2 There are a range of factors that should be considered when assessing the young person's readiness to access Employment Education and Training which include: the young person's wishes and feelings their current circumstances i.e accommodation and support network the aspirations of carers/corporate parents the planning and support that is offered prior to them prior to reaching 16 i.e. settled placements as most of our young people that entre university are from stable foster placements. the personal characteristics and ability of the young person their understanding of the support on offer to them 1.3 In Walsall, we currently have 291 care experienced young people aged 17-which 79 aged between 17 and 21 are not in Education, Training or Employ This means that our EET figure (those that are in education, employment a training) currently sits at 70% and those not in EET at 30%.
+This is a better than in February this year, when the EET figure was 66%.
+Age EET 17 84% 18 80% 19 72% 20 68% 21 Total 48% 70% NEET 16% 20% 28% 42% 52% 30% al and regional data tells us that for those aged 19- Englan 0 3% West Midlands 50% Walsall (Current Data) 61%

-The breakdown in Age ages is as follows: Number who are NEET

-17 7

-18 9

-19 21

-20 19

-21 26